btru775/lakewebdesigns/content/about/index.md

 I remember those days.
 I fist put together a website with angel fire and used HTML Tables to fit a structured website on Netscape!!

-I been at this for a while and also add my expertise and life experince into the mix.
+I been at this for a while and also add my expertise and life experience into the mix.

 ![frankenstien](https://i.ytimg.com/vi/FwWOt-gYarg/maxresdefault.jpg "Im a little bit of everything!")